rsensenig/amplify-wiki/Data-Structures.md

 |type|enum Must be one of: `Starter`, `Accelerator`, `Grant`| The type of campaign this is.
 |page_url|text|The URL for this campaign's call to action.|
 |letters_counter|integer|The number of letters sent for this campaign.|

+(something is modding `letters_counter`, have not yet identified when and how often)

 ## Example